buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Entities/IfcPropertyBoundedValue.md

 Table 1 &mdash; Bounded property with values, measure types and units.
 Where rules ensures same measure type for all values

-> HISTORY&nbsp; New entity in IFC2x.
+> HISTORY  New entity in IFC2x.

 { .change-ifc2x2}
-> IFC2x2 CHANGE&nbsp; The attribute type of the attribute _UpperBoundValue_ and _LowerBoundValue_ has been made optional with upward compatibility for file based exchange.
+> IFC2x2 CHANGE  The attribute type of the attribute _UpperBoundValue_ and _LowerBoundValue_ has been made optional with upward compatibility for file based exchange.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The attribute _SetPointValue_ has been added.
+> IFC4 CHANGE  The attribute _SetPointValue_ has been added.

 { .spec-head}
 Informal Propositions: